9780774822428_cover Enlarge Cover

 Description

 How could you and your family survive a nuclear war?
-From 1945 onwards, the Canadian government developed civil defence plans and encouraged citizens to join local survival corps.
+From 1945 to 1963, the Canadian government developed civil defence plans to save lives in bombed cities, evacuate target areas, and encouraged the public to build basement fallout shelters.
 By the time of the Cuban Missile Crisis, the civil defence program was widely mocked, and the public was still vastly unprepared for nuclear war.
-An exposé of the challenges of educating the public on the threat of nuclear annihilation, Give Me Shelter provides a well-grounded explanation of why Canada’s civil defence strategy ultimately failed.
-It is essential reading for anyone interested in Canada’s Cold War home front.
+Give Me Shelter features recently released documents detailing Canada’s nuclear survival plans.
+Andrew Burtch reveals how, through public appeals, the department urged citizens to assume responsibility for disaster preparation, a tactic that ultimately failed.
+An exposé of the challenges of educating the public on the threat of nuclear annihilation, this book illuminates Canada’s Cold War home front like never before.

 About the Author